Police urge vigilance as thieves and scammers target Japan's typhoon-hit areas | The Japan Times

-Sneak thieves and prowlers have been found to be active in areas of northeastern to central Japan stricken by Typhoon Hagibis in mid-October, authorities have said.
+Sneak thieves and prowlers have been found active in northeastern to central Japan areas stricken by Typhoon Hagibis in mid-October.

 The Fukushima Prefectural Police confirmed four cases of attempted or actual sneak thievery, including a case in which cash was stolen from a house in Koriyama, Fukushima Prefecture, on Oct.
 18.